glebb/rocksmithconvert/README.md

 Conversion always creates a new folder at the same location as the original file.
 The folder contains the converted file(s).

+If converted file is not generated, check that the original filename does not contain special characters.

 ## Building ##
 ### Requirements ###
 * Python 3